milbits/oldcord/README.md

 OldCord is a [BetterDiscord](https://betterdiscord.app " ") theme that changes almost everything like it was in mid-2020!

+#### some stuff cant be changed back because of stupid discord changes

 # Installation

 Download [OldCord.theme.css](https://github.com/moyaiu/OldCord/blob/main/OldCord.theme.css " ") (ctrl + s) and move it into the BetterDiscord theme folder (`%appdata%/BetterDiscord/themes`)